-- 0: Count the error if a corrected error counter is implemented.
-Keep the previous error syndrome. - 1: Count the error.
-If ERR<n>STATUS.OF == 1 before the error is counted, keep the previous syndrome.
-Otherwise overwrite with the new error syndrome.
+- 0b00: Count the error if a corrected error counter is implemented.
+Keep the previous error syndrome. - 0b01: Count the error.
+If ERR<n>STATUS.OF is 0b1 before the error is counted, then keep the previous syndrome.
+Otherwise, overwrite with the new error syndrome.

-If counting the error causes unsigned overflow of the counter, or if no corrected error counter is implemented, ERR<n>STATUS.OF is set to 0b1.
+If counting the error causes unsigned overflow of the counter, or if no corrected error counter is implemented, then ERR<n>STATUS.OF is set to 0b1.